 6. How well does your digital partner understand your sales process?

 A strategic partner will be able to articulate your prospect’s journey from the point they begin their research online through their path to conversion and move-in.
 Marketing strategy must be aligned with sales strategy.
 Most digital agencies only understand marketing, but that is not enough.
 Understanding the discovery, advancing, and closing process is critical in designing the right experience for prospects and for the sales team.

-The Senior Living SMART team has years of experience on the operator side of the industry and you get a VP of Sales & Marketing consultant included in the development of your website and marketing automaton strategy.
+The Senior Living SMART team has years of experience on the operator side of the industry.
+We understand buyer personas.
+Not only that, we’re experts in digital marketing.
+Let’s chat about your website project.

 FREE Website Assessment

-Ready to find out how your website matches up?
+Ready to find out how your senior living website matches up?
 See how your site is performing with our instant report that you may save and share.